Los Angeles Shoplifting Attorney

 - Lack of Evidence: A charge of shoplifting requires proving several elements including that you entered the store with the intent to steal.
 It can be very difficult for the prosecution to show your state of mind and intent beyond a reasonable doubt.
 The prosecutor will likely attempt to establish intent based on your statements after arrest.
 This is why it’s crucial to contact a defense lawyer as soon as possible after arrest.

 Finally, we will investigate your case for any police misconduct or violation of your rights.
 If your constitutional rights were violated, evidence may be excluded from trial.

-Schedule a Free Case Review with Our Los Angeles Shoplifting Attorneys
+Schedule a Free Case Review with Our Theft Crimes Lawyers in Los Angeles

 Contact our law office to schedule your free consultation with a Los Angeles shoplifting attorney who will fight for you.